gomorpheus/morpheus-apidoc/source/includes/_checks.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load checks updated  timestamp is more recent or equal to the date specified deleted | false | Pass true to see checks that have been deleted.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated |  | Date filter, restricts query to only load checks updated  timestamp is more recent or equal to the date specified deleted | false | Pass true to see checks that have been deleted.